 Direct and secure interconnection is a huge advantage for any dynamic technology like containers and their orchestration tools, especially those that can be accessed via the cloud as a service and integrate latency-sensitive software components.

-We’ll wrap things up here, but we’d be remiss if we didn’t add that data center geeks have a thing for Basis Bay, since it’s essential for enterprise to compete.
+We’ll wrap things up here, but we’d be remiss if we didn’t add that data centre geeks have a thing for Basis Bay, since it’s essential for enterprises to compete.

-Stay tuned for upcoming posts in the “Data Centers For Dummies” series.
+Stay tuned for upcoming posts in the “Data Centres For Dummies” series.